Getting new members is great for growing your organization. But those new members don’t mean anything if members aren’t sticking around.

 Whatever your plan is each month, take time to map out your engagement strategy in advance—it’ll save you in the long run.

-Membership renewal letters should be succinct and personalized.
+Membership renewal letters should be short and sweet.
+Most importantly, they should be personalized.
 Review yours to make sure it includes key messages, including:

 - Highlights of your organization’s accomplishments from the past year

 An automated renewal reminder system in your AMS can help you implement renewal letters without making more work for your team.
 (More on this below!)

 Looking for more tips on how to make your membership renewal letter shine?
 Check out our guide 3 Membership Renewal Letter Samples to Boost Your Renewal Rates.

 Encourage your members to renew by highlighting something they can look forward to once they do.
 This could include:

 You can use language like, “Don’t miss out, renew your membership today!” to remind members that your upcoming benefits will lapse without their action.